margue/camunda-bpm-swagger/maven-plugin/generator/README.md

 # Swagger Code Generator Plugin

-This plugin creates new server REST implementation around Camunda Engine REST, based on the originan `camunda-engine-rest` containing Swagger annotations, enriched with documentation from Camunda Docs.
+This plugin creates new server REST implementation around Camunda Engine REST, based on the original `camunda-engine-rest` containing Swagger annotations, enriched with documentation from Camunda Docs.
 This implementation is created as generated Java code and performs the following steps:

 ## Features

- - For very `RestService` class generates a new `RestServiceSwagger` extending its implementation (`RestServiceImpl`)
+ - For every `RestService` class generates a new `RestServiceSwagger` extending its implementation (`RestServiceImpl`)
  - `RestServiceSwagger` overrides all methods returning simple types with simple parameter types (primitives and non-parameterized DTO classes), delegating the invocation to the original methods
  - `RestServiceSwagger` adds additional methods returning parameterized types delegating the invocation to original methods
    - Supports `List<X>` as return type, if X is primitive, simple type or `DTO`
    - Supports `Map<String, X>` as return type, if X is primitive, simple type or `DTO`
- - `RestServiceSwagger` adds additional methods for every method of returning a `Resource` returned by a method in the `RestService` or `Resource` delegating the invocation to retrieval of the `Resource` and invocation of the original method on the `Resource`.
+ - `RestServiceSwagger` adds additional methods for every method of returning a `Resource`   by a method in the `RestService` or `Resource` delegating the invocation to retrieval of the `Resource` and invocation of the original method on the `Resource`.
 This flattens the API.
  - For every `DTO` class used as a parameter or as a return type of a `RestServiceSwagger` generate new `DTOSwagger` extending the original
  - Annotates every `RestServiceSwagger` with Swagger `Api` annotation
  - Annotates every generated method with Swagger `ApiOperation` annotation